Hyvä Theme is Now Open Source: What This Means for Magento Community - Mageplaza

 ## 7. Virtual Types

-In Magento 2, Virtual Types provide a way to modify existing classes without impacting other classes or needing to create new class files.
-They offer the flexibility to inject these Virtual Types wherever they are required.
+In Magento 2, Virtual Types allow you to modify existing classes without impacting other classes or creating new class files.
+You can inject Virtual Types wherever they are required.

-In other words, Virtual Types can be considered as a sub-class for an existing class.
+In other words, Virtual Types can be considered as a subclass of an existing class.

 ## 8. Events and observers

-Whenever someone wants to modify a class in Magento, events and observers usually come up in their mind.
+Whenever someone wants to modify a class in Magento, events and observers are always on their minds.
 Let’s discuss each one in detail!

 ### Events